 If you’re obsessed with skincare, you’ll love Korea!
 Seoul and Busan are covered with skincare shops and beauty stores and a lot of Korean women (and even men) apply 10-14 different skincare products per day!
 Koreans are absolutely obsessed with skincare products and the fearsome competition in the industry is keeping the prices relatively low which might not be the case if you’re buying Korean skincare products in your home country (because of export and other taxes).

 A few more things to know before visiting Korea

-For the cheapest flights to Korea, check out Air France’s Oh-La-La deals and save big on your flight!
+For the cheapest flights to Korea, check out Qatar Airways’s Oh-La-La deals and save big on your flight!

-If you want to rent a car in Korea, use this AutoEurope offer and save up to 30% on all car rentals in South Korea.
+If you want to rent a car when visiting Korea, use this AutoEurope offer and save up to 30% on all car rentals in South Korea.